scenerystack/community/docs/reference/api/phet-core/Orientation.md

 # Orientation

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/phet-core/blob/main/js/Orientation.ts](https://github.com/phetsims/phet-core/blob/main/js/Orientation.ts) for the most up-to-date information.

 ## Overview

 Either horizontal or vertical, with helper values.
 Moved from Area Model Common on Nov 7, 2019